Frequently Asked Questions

 Yes, there is a toll-free number for this free support, (866) 265-1668

-The only chargeable item is if the local government requests the Clearinghouse do data entry from hardcopy forms for more than 100 debts.
+The only possibly chargeable item is if the local government requests the Clearinghouse do data entry from hardcopy forms for more than 50 debts.
+But contact us to discuss.

-Yes, the Clearinghouse will do data entry at no cost for 100 or less debts.
-Above 100 will incur a charge.
+Yes, the Clearinghouse will do data entry at no cost for 50 or less debts.
+Above 50 debts MAY incur a charge.

 Yes, an ASCII/Unicode file can be submitted to the Clearinghouse as long as it adheres to the required layout.

-28. Can a local government entity get its data entry work returned in the Client application software system so it can be loaded onto a computer and be fully operational?
+25. Can a local government entity get its data returned in the Client application software system so it can be installed at the local government and be fully operational?

 Yes, the Clearinghouse can import our data entry work into our software.